RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 # StandAlone Modes

 This contains functionality for different StandAlone modes.
 The fullimage will be built given the correct compiler flags used.
-Build targets for these files are contained in `armsrc/Makefile`.
+Build targets for these files are contained in `armsrc/Makefile` and `common/Makefile.hal`

 If you want to implement a new standalone mode, you need to implement the methods provided in `standalone.h`.
 Have a look at the skeleton standalone mode called IceRun, in the files `lf_icerun.c lf_icerun.h`.

+As it is now, you can only have one standalone mode installed at the time.

 ## Implementing a standalone mode

-Each standalone mod needs to have its own compiler flag to be added in `armsrc\makefile`.
+We suggest you keep your standalone code inside the Armsrc/Standalone folder.
+And that you name your files according to your standalone mode name.

+The `standalone.h` states that you must have two function implemented.

+The ModInfo function, which is your identification of your standalone mode.
+This string will show when running the command `hw status` on the client.

-The RunMod function is your "main" function when running.
+The RunMod function, which is your "main" function when running.
 You need to check for Usb commands,  in order to let the pm3 client break the standalone mode.
-See this basic skeleton of main function RunMod().
+See this basic skeleton of main function RunMod() and Modinfo() below.

 ````
 void ModInfo(void) {
-    DbpString("   HF good description of your mode - (my name)");
+    DbpString("   LF good description of your mode - aka FooRun (my name)");
 }

 void RunMod(void) {
     // led show
     StandAloneMode();

+    // Do you target LF or HF?
     FpgaDownloadAndGo(FPGA_BITSTREAM_LF);

     // main loop